Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Conclusions

 The experimental tasks involved structures of moderate complexity.
 Validation on industrial-scale specifications with thousands of requirements would address questions of computational scalability and metric interpretation at scale, potentially requiring hierarchical decomposition strategies or normalized comparison approaches.

-\subsubsection{Comparative validation against traditional metrics}
+\subsubsection{Comparative Validation Against Traditional Metrics}

-Future studies should directly compare the predictive performance of spectral complexity metrics against traditional RE metrics such as requirement count, readability scores, and linguistic ambiguity measures.
-Such comparisons would quantify the added value of structural analysis over text-based approaches and identify contexts where each metric type proves most useful.
+Future studies should compare the predictive performance of spectral complexity metrics against traditional RE metrics such as requirement count, readability scores, and linguistic ambiguity measures.
+Such comparisons would quantify the added value of structural analysis over text-based approaches and identify contexts where each metric type proves to be most useful.

-Ultimately, this research provides a foundation for treating requirements complexity with the same quantitative rigor that has long been applied to system architectures—enabling proactive complexity management at the inception of system development, where it can matter most.
+Ultimately, this research provides a foundation for treating requirements complexity with the same quantitative rigor that has long been applied to system architectures---enabling proactive complexity management at the inception of system development, where it can matter most.